MakieOrg/Website/src/blogposts/raycore/post.md

 # Announcing Raycore.jl: High-Performance Ray Tracing for CPU and GPU

-I'm excited to announce [Raycore.jl](https://github.com/JuliaGeometry/Raycore.jl), a high-performance ray-triangle intersection engine with BVH acceleration, designed for both CPU and GPU execution in Julia.
+I'm excited to announce [Raycore.jl](https://github.com/JuliaGeometry/Raycore.jl), a high-performance ray-triangle intersection engine with [Bounding Volume Hierarchy (BVH)](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) acceleration, designed for both CPU and GPU execution in Julia.
 Whether you're building a physically-based renderer, simulating light transport, or exploring acoustic propagation, Raycore provides the performance and flexibility you need.

 Raycore will power a new raytracing backend for Makie, bringing photorealistic rendering and advanced visualization capabilities to the Makie ecosystem.
 This opens up exciting possibilities for scientific visualization, architectural rendering, and more - all with the familiar Makie API.

 ## Why Write a New Ray Intersection Engine?

 You might wonder: why build yet another ray tracer?
-The answer lies in Julia's unique strengths and the opportunities they create and the kind of flexibility we get to have complete control over the rendering in Makie.
+The answer lies in Julia's unique strengths, the opportunities they create, and the flexibility we gain from having complete control over the rendering implementation.

 ### Advantages of Julia